AnotherWorldDAO/Game-Contracts/README.md

 - `TreasureFragments.sol` ([deployed on Optimism](https://optimistic.etherscan.io/address/0x56edafc97279c53a74c1c105abeebc79e0936c73), [OpenSea](https://opensea.io/collection/treasurefragments), [audited](https://github.com/AnotherWorldDAO/Game-Contracts/blob/21afd876d3ef30fec44120a9f140f296675f89fd/audits/AnotherWorldEtherAuthorityAuditReport.pdf)) - Treasure Fragments collection is Another World's official NFT (ERC-1155) collection on Optimism.
 Players _may_ receive airdrops from this collection when they acquire items in the game.

+- `MerkleDistributor.sol` ([audited](https://github.com/AnotherWorldDAO/Game-Contracts/blob/21afd876d3ef30fec44120a9f140f296675f89fd/audits/AnotherWorldEtherAuthorityAuditReport.pdf))- This contract will be used for distributing ERC-20 tokens as rewards.
+Pre-season reward claiming contract is [deployed on Optimism](https://optimistic.etherscan.io/address/0x85e1c463d154a436da0d6437cc652283762f108b).
+Season 1 reward claiming contract will be deployed after review.

+- `AnotherWorldMetricsV2.sol` ([deployed on Gnosis](https://gnosisscan.io/address/0x4ba56d8c902cabba8afc187d1d5f6e2e62468416)) - This contract is to place off-chain metrics such as "Twitter followers" on a low-gas fee chain (such as Gnosis Chain), so that the Dune Analytics is able to index and populate related metrics on Another World's Dune [dashboard](https://dune.com/jackieleeeth/anotherworld).

+- `AnotherTreasureV3.sol` (will be deployed right before each battle) - This contract manages in-game NFT item airdrops and burns.
+This contract includes `LedgerOfUserRecords.sol` (retired) to keep records of user states from the game operator.
+This contract will be deployed to Another World's custom EVM chains such as SAGA chainlet, AltLayer FlashLayer, or Conduit OP Stacks.

 - `AnotherTreasureMock.sol` - This is a mock ERC-721 collection for forging Treasure Fragments into unique tokens on Optimism.
 TBD deployment date.

 - `GGMock.sol` - This is a mock ERC-20 token contract for distribution Another World's scores $GG in the future.
 TBD deployment date.

-- `MerkleDistributor.sol` ([audited](https://github.com/AnotherWorldDAO/Game-Contracts/blob/21afd876d3ef30fec44120a9f140f296675f89fd/audits/AnotherWorldEtherAuthorityAuditReport.pdf))- This contract will be used for distributing ERC-20 tokens as rewards.
-To be deployed in July.
+- `AnotherTreasureSAGA.sol` (retired) - This contract manages in-game NFT item airdrops and burns.
+This contract is deployed on Another World's SAGA chainlet.

-- `LedgerOfUserRecords.sol` ([deployed on SAGA](http://anotherworld-1681423864760549-1.sp1.sagaexplorer.io/address/0x7e8Ab2f3F61BEBB425712551Ffa9836bC7D4a92D)) - This contract is making per-user game state updates constantly from the game operator (i.e., a game server holds the operator wallet).
+- `LedgerOfUserRecords.sol` (retired) - This contract is making per-user game state updates constantly from the game operator (i.e., a game server holds the operator wallet).
 This contract is deployed on extremely low gas fee chains like SAGA, AltLayer, or custom OP stack rollup chains.

-- `AnotherTreasureSAGA.sol` ([deployed on SAGA](http://anotherworld-1681423864760549-1.sp1.sagaexplorer.io/address/0x1160982721af95351A714a483275229cCa10Ee54)) - This contract manages in-game NFT item airdrops and burns.
-This contract is deployed on Another World's SAGA chainlet.

-- `AnotherWorldMetrics.sol` ([deployed on Gnosis](https://gnosisscan.io/address/0x1160982721af95351a714a483275229cca10ee54)) - This contract is to place off-chain metrics such as "Twitter followers" on a low-gas fee chain (such as Gnosis Chain), so that the Dune Analytics is able to index and populate related metrics on Another World's Dune [dashboard](https://dune.com/jackieleeeth/anotherworld).

 ## Quick Start
 installation